ta3113ta/web-sh/README.md

 # Web PS

-Run a powershell command in website.
+Execute powershell command in website.

+Now support windows only

+# Goal
+- Beautiful front-end and easy to use

+# Stack
+- Nodejs, Express, Socket.io
+- React, Styled-component

+## Welcome to contribute